C4Jay/JEE/README.md

 # JEE
-Basic web project with JEE \n
+Basic web project with JEE.
 Tomcat is recommended when running.